How does this medication work? What will it do for me?

 - Tilt your head forward slightly and place the nozzle in one of your nostrils.
 Point the end of the nozzle towards the side of your nose.

-- Press the button firmly one time to spray the medication while you are breathing in through your nose.
-Remove the nozzle from your nose and breathe out through your mouth.
+- Remove the nozzle from your nose and breathe out through your mouth.

-- Repeat steps 1 and 2 for the other nostril.
+- Repeat these steps for the other nostril.

 Avoid getting the spray in your eyes.
 If you do, thoroughly rinse your eyes with water.
 Always put the cap back on after use.